niczprk/niczprk/README.md

-- 👋 Hi, I’m @niczprk.
+- 👋 Hi, I’m Nic Zaparniuk.
 I'm an undergraduate student at the University of British Columbia
 - 👀 I’m interested in creating simulations based off of observational data, in all wavelengths, to model any proposed theories and try to distinguish the good from the great!
 I would love to even propose my own at some point.
 - 🌱 I’m currently learning Physics and Astronomy with my main goal being to study galaxies and their evolution.